-\begin{remark} We illustrate the setting with the boutique hotel room booking example introduced in \cite{rusmevichientong2023revenue}.
-In this case, a customer randomly arrives in each period with an exogenously specified itinerary over a time interval.
-Upon receiving the request, the decision-maker offers an assortment of available rooms, from which the customer selects according to a choice model.
+We illustrate the setting using the boutique hotel room-booking example introduced in \cite{rusmevichientong2023revenue}.
+In this case, a customer arrives randomly in each period, with an exogenously specified itinerary over a time interval.
+Upon receiving the request, the decision-maker presents an assortment of available rooms, from which the customer selects using a choice model.
 Like ours, \cite{rusmevichientong2023revenue} assume that the customers' choice models are known; in their empirical studies, they use multinomial logit models, although their methodology applies more broadly to general choice models.
-They also allow the requested intervals to be random.
-However, as discussed in Remark~\ref{remark:random_interval}, our fixed-interval assumption does not simplify the core difficulty.